Commvault/terraform-provider-commvault/docs/resources/amazon_hypervisor.md

 ```
 ### Required

-- **access_nodes** (String) Sepcifies The clients that have the VSA package installed and that act as proxy clients for Amazon hypervisors.
+- **access_nodes** (String) Specifies The clients that have the VSA package installed and that act as proxy clients for Amazon hypervisors.
 - **client_name** (String) Specifies The name of the Amazon hypervisor.
 - **use_iam_role** (Boolean) Specifies whether you want to use IAM role.